 For festive gift inspo, pop up to Highgate and peruse the shelves at Aritsan's Bloom or to Fallow & Fox in Mornington where beautiful wares can be found amongst the flowers and plants .
 At Dutybound Books in the Warehouse Precinct you’ll find gorgeous handmade journals, notebooks, pencils and hot foil greeting cards, truly unique and useful gifts.

-It goes without saying that the Otago Farmers Market should be an essential stop on any gourmand’s tour of the city but the excellent food doesn’t end there.
-Stock up on festive feast supplies at Blacks Road Grocer, Marbecks, Good Food Co, Harvey Street Merchant or explore different and equally delicious whiolefood options at Taste Nature.
+It goes without saying that the Otago Farmers Market should be an essential stop on any gourmand’s tour of the city, but the excellent food doesn’t end there.
+Stock up on festive feast supplies at Good Food Co., Blacks Rd Grocer, Marbecks Food Store, Deep Creek Deli.

-Treats come in the form of Ocho Chocolate and Bay Road peanut butter, but if you’re after something to toast a special occasion, then Sandymount Distillery, Dunedin Craft Distillers and.
+Treats come in the form of Ocho Chocolate, Tart Tin goodies, Williams and Co cakes, Bay Road peanut butter, Evansdale Cheese and Blueskin Bay Honey, but if you’re after something to toast a special occasion, then Sandymount Distillery, Dunedin Craft Distillers and.
 No. 8 Distillery have you covered.

 Vintage & Antiques

 For aficionados of retro clothing, curios and antiques, Dunedin has numerous vintage and second-hand goods stores, tucked away in all corners of the city, just awaiting discovery.
-Within the beautifully styled stores of Two Squirrels Vintage Emporium, Preservation Society, Finders Keepers and Shop on Carroll, are an astounding array of hard to find vintage threads and accessories.
+Within the beautifully styled stores of Two Squirrels Vintage Emporium, Vintage Honey’s, Finders Keepers and Shop on Carroll, are an astounding array of hard-to-find vintage threads and accessories.

-Dunedin’s colourful heritage comes to the fore in the numerous antique and curio stores where you can snap up a piece of history for a song at Taste Merchants and Restore or go high-end at Sue Todd Antiques.
+Dunedin’s colourful heritage comes to the fore in the numerous antique and curio stores where you can snap up a piece of history for a song at Taste Merchants, Restore and Arkwright Traders, or go high-end at Sue Todd Antiques.

 Books & Art

 As a UNESCO City of Literature with a large university, books are a vital part of Dunedin’s identity, so it’s no surprise that book emporiums of all kinds can be found here.
-From the shiny new tomes of the University Book Shop to the well-loved pages and obscure titles within the Dead Souls Bookshop, there is no shortage of places to satisfy bibliophiles.
+From the shiny new tomes of the University Book Shop, or the gloriously illustrated childrens books at Pictura, to the well-loved pages and obscure titles within The Hard to Find Bookshop or Dead Souls Bookshop, there is no shortage of places to satisfy bibliophiles.